RobMeades/ioc-client/README.md

 Finally, enable it to start at boot with:

 `sudo systemctl enable ioc-client`

-# Server Side
-Follow the instructions at https://github.com/RobMeades/ioc-server.

-# Debugging End To End Connectivity
-If you find that the SSH tunnel won't connect or there are other end-to-end connectivity issues, try falling back to basic TCP testing with `netcat`.
-On the server side run:

-`netcat -v -l xxxx`

-...where `xxxx` is the port number to listen on.
-If the SSH server is active on port 22 then stop it first, or maybe just try a different port number to start with.
-On the client side run:

-`netcat -v host xxxx`

-...where `host` is replaced by the address of the server and `xxxx` is the port.
-If a connection is made, both ends will say so.
-Try all of this initially with the Ethernet connection of the Raspberry Pi plugged in but bare in mind that if your server is on the same network then you aren't really testing things.
-Maybe try running the client-side netcat line on another Linux server on the internet, just to be sure that the server is visible.

-If this works from the command line, make sure it also works in the systemd unit files by replacing the line that invokes the SSH client with the netcat client-side line.

 # Remote Access
 I set up the Raspberry Pi to use a DDNS account at www.noip.com so that I can get to it remotely.
 Do this by configuring a DDNS end point for the Raspberry Pi in your www.noip.com account.
 Then download and build the Linux update client on the Raspberry Pi as follows: